smathot/pythontutorials/content/pages/numerical/statistics.md

 ### Independent-samples t-test

-Consider a dataset from Matzke et al. (2015).
+Consider [this dataset](/data/matzke_et_al.csv) from Matzke et al. (2015).
 In this dataset, participants performed a memory task in which they recalled a list of words.
 During the retention interval, one group of participants looked at a central fixation dot on a display.
 Another group of participants continuously made horizontal eye movements, which is believed by some to improve memory.

 You can use the `ttest_ind()` function from `scipy.stats` to test whether memory performance (`CriticalRecall`) was higher for the horizontal-eye-movement group as compared to the fixation group.
 (There is a significant difference, but it goes in the opposite direction, such that the fixation group performed best.)